Lab-grown meat is supposed to be inevitable. The science tells a different story.

 In the press push that followed, GFI claimed victory.
 “New studies show cultivated meat can have massive environmental benefits and be cost-competitive by 2030,” it trumpeted, suggesting that a new era of cheap, accessible cultured protein is rapidly approaching.
 The finding is critical for GFI and its allies.
 If private, philanthropic, and public sector investors are going to put money into cell-cultured meat, costs need to come down quickly.
 Most of us have a limited appetite for 50-dollar lab-grown chicken nuggets.

 With its TEA findings in hand, GFI has worked tirelessly to argue for massive public investment.
 Its top policy recommendation, according to GFI’s in-depth analysis of the TEA results, is aimed at “forward-thinking” governments: They “should increase public funds for R & D into cultivated meat technology” in order to “seize the opportunity and reap the benefits of becoming global leaders” in the space.
-In late April, just six weeks later, that message was amplified by The New York Times.
+In April, just six weeks later, that message was amplified by The New York Times.
 In a column called “Let’s Launch a Moonshot for Meatless Meat,” Ezra Klein, a co-founder of Vox who is now one of the Times’s most visible and influential writers, argued that the U.S. government should invest billions to improve and scale both plant-based meat alternatives (like the Impossible Burger) and cultivated meat.

 Bruce Friedrich, GFI’s founder and CEO, appeared in the story to argue that the need for significant public investment was urgent and necessary.